U.S. Department of Health and Human Services (HHS)

 Company Plans

-Looking ahead, HHS plans to continue tackling national health challenges.
+Looking to the future, HHS plans to tackle ongoing national health challenges.
 As part of Operation Stork Speed, HHS is collaborating with manufacturers to enhance the production of safe infant formula.
-The department is also committed to expanding public health research, improving healthcare accessibility, and boosting the efficiency of health services delivery across the United States.
+The department is also committed to expanding public health research, improving healthcare accessibility, and boosting the efficiency of health services delivery nationwide.
+Furthermore, HHS is addressing the health risks associated with ultra-processed foods, aiming to improve overall public health outcomes.